About Our Partners

 Click here for a video about Neighbors, Inc.

-Second Harvest Heartland is one of the nation's largest, most efficient and most innovative food banks.
-In 2013, we delivered more than 65 million meals to nearly 1,000 food shelves, pantries and other agency partner programs serving 59 counties in Minnesota and western Wisconsin.
-For every $ donated, Second Harvest Heartland can provide up to 18 meals to those in our community who need help.
+Second Harvest Heartland is one of the nation's largest, most efficient and most innovative hunger relief organizations.
+Second Harvest Heartland provides an average of 75 percent of all food distributed by its food shelf partners, and in 2016, provided more than 80 million meals to nearly 1,000 food shelves, pantries and other partner programs serving 59 counties in MInnesota and western Wisconsin.
 For more information, visit 2harvest.org.

 Click here for a video about Second Harvest Heartland